The-Qubic-One/OpenGL-Mini-Engine/README.md

 Simply run the premake5 executable with the action that suits you, and then compile this action in the `build` directory.
 I've also attached two examples of how I'd do it with Visual Studio and Make:

-Note: The `premake5 resources` action will almost definitely throw a message `cp: target 'build/app/bin/Debug/': No such file or directory`.
+Note: On Linux, the `premake5 resources` action will throw a message `cp: target 'build/app/bin/Debug/': No such file or directory`.
 You can safely disregard it.

 __Visual Studio (Windows)__:
 ```powershell